-Achalasia is a rare esophageal motility disorder characterized by loss of peristalsis and failed relaxation of the lower esophageal sphincter (LES).
-This results in a wide array of symptoms including dysphagia, regurgitation, chest pain, aspiration and weight loss.
-Standard treatments include pneumatic balloon dilation, botulinum toxin injection or dividing the LES surgically using techniques such as open or laparoscopic Heller myotomy (LHM) or pneumatic endoscopic dilation.
+Achalasia is characterized by loss of peristalsis and failed relaxation of the lower esophageal sphincter (LES), resulting in a wide array of debilitating symptoms.
+Standard treatments include pneumatic balloon dilation, botulinum toxin injection or dividing the LES surgically using techniques such as open or laparoscopic Heller myotomy (LHM).

-Although LHM is safe and effective in the management of achalasia, persistent or recurrent symptoms can occur in 3.5 to 15 percent of cases.
-This has been attributed to inadequate myotomy, which is circumvented in POEM with complete myotomy via direct endoscopic visualization.
-In the subset of patients with recurrent symptoms, POEM has been shown to have promising short-term outcomes after prior failed LHM, with a success rate between 92 to 100 percent.
+Persistent or recurrent symptoms can occur in up to 20 percent of LHM cases.
+This has been attributed to inadequate myotomy, Yang explains, which is circumvented in POEM via direct endoscopic visualization.
+In the subset of patients with recurrent symptoms, POEM has been shown to have promising short-term outcomes after prior failed LHM, with a success rate around 98 percent.

-As POEM has gained a wider acceptance for treating achalasia, it has been expanded to other complex esophageal motility disorders.
-These include distal esophageal spasms, jackhammer esophagus and esophagogastric junction outflow obstruction.
-Yang said that POEM is a promising treatment for these conditions because it allows for long myotomy into the esophageal body where the spasm may be occurring.
+As POEM has gained wider acceptance for treating achalasia, it has been expanded to treat other complex esophageal motility disorders, including esophageal spasms, jackhammer esophagus, and esophagogastric junction outflow.